Year 6 - Blue Jays and Red Kites

 Homework

-Year 6 children are given three pieces of homework per week.
-These are spelling, grammar and maths.
+Year 6 children are given three pieces of homework per week, which are to be handed in to be marked.
+These are handwriting, grammar and maths.

-Homework is given out every Friday and is expected to be turned in the following Friday.
+Maths homework is given out every Friday and is expected back the following Tuesday.

 -